brianhigh/challenging_data/waddl_to_csv.md

 ##   invalid multibyte string at '<ff><fe>1'
 ```

-We see a warning "appears to contain embedded nulls".
+We get a warning "appears to contain embedded nulls".
 We saw NUL characters in
 Notepad++, and red upside-down question marks in BBEdit for empty fields, so
 perhaps that's what this is about.
 The warning will go away if we use `skipNul = TRUE`.